 EAST PROVIDENCE, R.I.
-(WPRI) — Tens of thousands of Southern New Englanders lost power during a strong storm Sunday night into Monday and due to the extent of the damage, it could be days before electricity is fully restored.
+(WPRI) — Thousands of Southern New Englanders lost power during to a winter storm Wednesday and due to the extent of the damage, it could be a while before electricity is fully restored.

 Food can start to become unsafe after just four hours without power, according to the Rhode Island Department of Health.
 Because of this, the agency is urging people who have lost power to take the following precautions: